-We’re always ready to pop a bottle of champagne, especially if it’s a breezy Saturday or Sunday and we’re making brunch with all our favorite people.
+We’re always ready to pop a bottle of Champagne, especially if it’s a breezy Saturday or Sunday and we’re making brunch for our favorite person.
 This mimosa is especially suited to such occasions.
-Our raspberry purée gives it a gorgeous, rosy hue and a hint of sweet-tart berries that plays to the champagne’s dry side — it’s so easy and so infinitely sippable.
+Our raspberry purée gives it a gorgeous, rosy hue and a hint of sweet-tart berries that plays to the Champagne’s dry side — it’s so easy and so infinitely sippable.

 Our tip: The raspberry purée would also be quite nice in a sparkling rosé or white.
 Come to think of it, variety being the spice of life and all, you could also swap in a different fruit, like strawberries or blueberries.

 Servings: 6 to 8

 2 cups fresh or frozen raspberries, plus 16 for garnish

 ¼ cup sugar

 8 cocktail toothpicks